 The piece that I chose was an ad for a Cirque Du Soleil show at the Del Mar fairgrounds from the San Diego Reader’s Local Music Issue.
 The ad itself caught my eye after reading the chapter.
 The first thing that struck me was the use of color and contrast.
 Both the company name (Cirque Du Soleil) and the show Volta are stacked one atop the other in close proximity with Volta in bold block lettering in the largest type of all the copy on the ad.
-Contrast was also on display with all of the light beige text over the darker cool colored background.
+The contrast was also on display with all of the light beige text over the darker cool-colored background.

 All of the copy on the ad is in alignment from the “Find Your Free” through the “Cirque Du Soleil” and “Volta” to the opening date and location of the show.
 In fact, the width of each line of copy and the thickness of the letters create a clear hierarchy so the messaging is clear.
 You know where to be to take in the show.
 The typography draws interest mainly due to the font and effect used on Volta.
 The font is sans serif with the exception of the letter ‘q’ in Cirque.

 Opinion: Good design is effective, clear communication.
-With this piece we have a good idea of what we would get with attending this show.
-Its use of the primary four design principles make for a strong example.
+With this piece, we have a good idea of what we would get with attending this show.
+Its use of the primary four design principles makes for a strong example.
 There really isn’t anything that I would change in this piece.
-It made an effective use of negative space, wasn’t too cluttered though there was a lot going on, and was clear in what it communicates.
+It made effective use of negative space, wasn’t too cluttered though there was a lot going on, and was clear in what it communicates.
 None of the design elements distort or distract from the copy and what message is relayed.
 Now whether or not Cirque Du Soleil’s Volta stacks up to the “Greatest Show on Earth” is another story altogether.